section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 **Step-by-step guide**:

-- Start by comparing two elements in an array.
+- Start by comparing the first two elements in an array.

 - Swap them if required.